 Guarantee agreements.
-In the normal course of business, we have agreements with financial institutions under which approximately \$2.4 billion of letters of credit, bank guarantees, or surety bonds were outstanding as of December 31, 2014.
+In the normal course of business, we have agreements with financial institutions under which approximately \$2.0 billion of letters of credit, bank guarantees, or surety bonds were outstanding as of December 31, 2015.
 Some of the outstanding letters of credit have triggering events that would entitle a bank to require cash collateralization.

 Credit ratings.
-Credit ratings for our long-term debt remain A2 with Moody's Investors Service and A with Standard & Poor's.
-The credit ratings on our short-term debt remain P-1 with Moody's Investors Service and A-1 with Standard & Poor's.
-While these credit ratings remained unchanged during 2014, after the announcement of the pending Baker Hughes acquisition, Standard & Poor's placed all of our ratings on negative watch.
+Credit ratings for our long-term debt remain A2 with Moody's Investors Service (Moody's) and A with Standard & Poor's.
+The credit ratings on our short-term debt remain P-1 with Moody's and A-1 with Standard & Poor's.
+While these credit ratings remained unchanged during 2015, after the 2014 announcement of the pending Baker Hughes acquisition, Standard & Poor's placed all of our ratings on negative watch, and in October 2015 Moody's placed all of our ratings on review for downgrade.

 Customer receivables.
 In line with industry practice, we bill our customers for our services in arrears and are, therefore, subject to our customers delaying or failing to pay our invoices.
 In weak economic environments, we may experience increased delays and failures to pay our invoices due to, among other reasons, a reduction in our customers' cash flow from operations and their access to the credit markets as well as unsettled political conditions.
 If our customers delay paying or fail to pay us a significant amount of our outstanding receivables, it could have a material adverse effect on our liquidity, consolidated results of operations, and consolidated financial condition.
-See "Business Environment and Results of Operations - International operations - Venezuela" for further discussion related to Venezuela.
+See "Business Environment and Results of Operations - International operations - Venezuela" for further discussion related to receivables from our primary customer in Venezuela.